katebry/rust/README.md

 - you can use `contains` for searching in a string and `replace` for substituting parts of a string with another string
 - all values and keys within a `hashmap` must have the same type
 - rust has two types of errors: `Result<T, E>` for recoverable errors and the `panic!` macro for unrecoverable errors
+- when a `panic` occurs the program starts `unwinding`, which means rust walks back up the stack and cleans up the data from each function it encounters; this a lot of work so you can circumvent it by setting `[profile.release]/n panic = 'abort'` in your `Cargo.toml`

 ### Ownership